Join IFT

 From: Tepper, B. J. & Trail, A. C. (1998).
 Taste or health: A study on consumer acceptance of corn chips.
 Food Quality & Preference, 9, 267-272. https://doi.org/10.1016/S0950-3293(98)00006-8

-Manuscripts must follow the name-year reference format specified in APA style, detailed in the Publication Manual of the American Psychological Association, 7th Edition, 2020.
-Refer to apastyle.org for examples.
+The journal allows submissions in any reference style, but the editor may ask you to update the reference style at the revision stage.
+References will be published in Chicago Manual of Style.
 Cite only necessary publications and use primary rather than secondary references when possible.
 It is acceptable to cite work that is “forthcoming” (that is, accepted but not yet published) with the pertinent year and, if available, the DOI.
 Works that are “submitted” and under review are not to be cited.
 Use of reference management software such as EndNote is highly recommended.

-When the author’s name is part of the sentence structure, the citation consists of the year (in parenthesis) immediately following the name.
-Otherwise, place both the name and the year in parentheses, separated by a comma.
+When the author’s name is part of the sentence structure, the citation consists of Author Name (year).
+Otherwise, place both the name and the year in parentheses.
 If the work has two authors, cite with both names.
 If the work has three or more authors, always cite with the first author’s surname followed by “et al.” Use commas to separate publications in different years by the same author.
 Cite two or more publications of different authors in chronological sequence, from earliest to latest, separated by semicolons.

 Examples:

 List only references cited in the text.
 List references alphabetically by the first author’s last name.
 Single author precedes same author with co-authors.
-When the authors are identical in multiple references, sequence them by publication date (earliest to latest).
-References must be complete, containing up to 20 author's surnames and initials and all relevant publication data, including DOI whenever possible.
+When the authors are identical in multiple references, sequence them by publication date (oldest to newest).
+References must be complete and should include the DOI whenever possible.
 In the case of references to papers presented at a meeting, the full title of the paper, when and where it was presented, and the name of the sponsoring society must be given.
-Below are examples of the most common types of references; for journal abbreviations and other examples of reference formats, please refer to apastyle.org or contact the Editorial Office
+For examples, see the Chicago Manual of Style citation quick guide here: Author-Date Style

 Comments, observations, different perspectives, and suggestions for improving concepts and techniques of previously published manuscripts are welcome and accepted.
 Letters should be submitted through Research Exchange (ReX) at https://wiley.atyponrex.com/journal/JFDS.
 Choose the article type, "Letter".
 The Editor in Chief will consider letter submissions for potential publication.